AtomLinter/linter-spell/README.md

 Multiple grammars can be provided by returning an array. `grammarScopes` is required, but all other properties and methods are optional.

 The `findLanguageTags` method should scan `textEditor` for a file specific override of the user's default language and return [RFC 5646](http://www.rfc-editor.org/rfc/rfc5646.txt) compliant language codes or `[]` if no language references were found.
 See [linter&#x2011;spell&#x2011;latex](http://atom.io/packages/linter-spell-latex) for an implementation using TeX magic comments.

 The `checkedScopes` list the grammar scopes that either checked or ignored.
 To explicitly check a scope use a value of `true`, while `false` will ignore that scope.
+To allow dynamic determination of scope spell checking a function may also be supplied.
+The function should take no arguments and return a truthy value.
 If this property is not provided then all scopes in `grammarScopes` will be checked.
 When it is provided all scopes default to ignored unless specified with a `true` value.

 The `filterRanges` method should check the `ranges` parameter for sub-ranges within each ranges which are valid to spell check.
 It should return a list